Bartozzz/bartozzz.github.io/content/blog/ultimate-gatsby-seo-guide/how-to-create-an-seo-component.md

 datePublished: 2023-12-15 18:10:00 +0100
 ---

-Search Engine Optimization (_SEO_) is a crucial aspect of building a successful website.
 One way to enhance your Gatsby site’s SEO capabilities is by creating a custom SEO component for easy metadata tag management.
-In this blog post, we’ll explore the Head’s API and a step-by-step guide on creating a Gatsby SEO component.
+In this blog post, we’ll explore the Head API and a step-by-step guide on creating a Gatsby SEO component.

 ## What is the Gatsby Head API?